-Terezin Project: Children of the Holocaust
+Terezin Project: Children of the Holocaust (Digital Video Production)

 Inspired by the art and poetry of the children of Terezin, playwright Anna Smulowitz, the daughter of Auschwitz survivors, wrote the play in order to sustain the memory of the victims, including her many family members who did not survive.
 The play depicts two days in a cell at Terezin or Theresienstadt, a concentration camp outside of Prague that imprisoned many European Jews, including over 15,000 children.

 Processing Fee of $30 added to all contracts